michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 If you are paranoid you may want to search all variables for string starting with `MONOMOD`.

-Since retrieving all environment variables at once isn't quite easy for most people i'll leave it here for you to use!
+Since retrieving all environment variables at once isn't really straightforward i'll leave it here for you to use!

 [EnvironmentEx.cs](https://gist.github.com/michel-pi/af478c482404b1ae45ab275a238582ca)